adamz799/Learning-Reinforcement-Learning/README.md

 * Numpy

 ## References
-"Reinforcement Learning: An Introduction(2nd)" by Richard S. Sutton.
+"Reinforcement Learning: An Introduction(2nd)" by Richard S. Sutton and Andrew G. Barto.

 ## Disclaimer
 This work is highly based on the following repo(s):